DevExpress/devextreme-react/README.md

 ## <a name="uncontrolled-mode"></a>Uncontrolled Mode ##

-All DevExtreme widgets are able to manage their state internally, allowing you to avoid writing event handlers for every state update.
+All DevExtreme components are able to manage their state internally, allowing you to avoid writing event handlers for every state update.

-To get a value of the option you need, obtain a widget instance and use the `.option('<optionName>')` method.
+### <a name="getting-widget-instance"></a>Getting Widget Instance ###
+To interact with a component (e.g. to get and set options) you can use [DevExtreme Widgets API](http://js.devexpress.com/Documentation/ApiReference/).
+To get a widget instance, use the `wref` attribute, which takes a callback function that will be executed once the component mounted.

 If you want to specify the initial value for an option, but leave subsequent updates uncontrolled you should use property with the `default` prefix.